laurent-claustre/test4rst/README.rst

 **Python** dependencies:

-Lima_ is compatible with python 2 and 3 (Linux only).
+Lima_ can be compiled for python 2 and 3.
+The following packages must be installed, development packages with header files (include files) are mandatory.

 - numpy_ >= 1.1
 - sip_   <= 4.18